Primary

 Also targets: Hamstrings, Glutes

-Want Hip Hinge in your program?
+See where Hip Hinge fits in your weekly plan

 Stand with feet hip-width apart.